-Perfect storm: Lombardy’s virus disaster is lesson for world
+Many failures combined to unleash death on Italy’s Lombardy

 Italy was forced to use home care in part because of its low ICU capacity: After years of budget cuts, Italy entered the crisis with 8.6 ICU beds per 100,000 people, well below the OECD average of 15.9 and a fraction of Germany’s 33.9, the group said.

-As a result, primary care physicians became the front-line filter of virus patients, an army of mostly self-employed practitioners who work outside Italy’s regional hospital system.
+As a result, primary care physicians became the front-line filter of virus patients, an army of mostly self-employed practitioners who work within the public health system but outside Italy’s regional hospital network.

 Since only those with strong symptoms were being tested because Lombardy’s labs couldn’t process more, these family doctors didn’t know if they themselves were infected, much less their patients.

-Note: A previous version of this story corrected the spelling of Attilio Fontana.